hanabi/hanabi.github.io/README.md

 * There are some common special situations that do NOT imply a *1's Out of Order Chop Move*:
   * The 1 that was played was newly drawn and did NOT exist in the opening hand.
 (Fresh 1's always have priority.)
   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
-  * The right-most 1 is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
+  * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
 For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1s, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.

 ### The Misplay Chop Move